-A copy of the underwriting agreement has been filed as an exhibit to the registration statement of which this prospectus is part.
+A copy of the underwriting agreement will be filed as an exhibit to the registration statement of which this prospectus is part.

-We have been advised by the underwriters that they propose to offer the shares of common stock, shares of Series E Preferred Stock, Class A Warrants and Class B Warrants directly to the public at the public offering price set forth on the cover page of this prospectus.
-Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of \$0.00864 per share of common stock (or per share of common stock underlying Series E Preferred Stock) and \$0.00048 per Class A Warrant and Class B Warrant to purchase common stock.
+We have been advised by the underwriters that they propose to offer the shares of common stock, shares of Series E Preferred Stock and warrants to purchase common stock directly to the public at the public offering price set forth on the cover page of this prospectus.
+Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of

+\$ per share of common stock (or per share of common stock underlying Series E Preferred Stock) and

+\$ per warrant to purchase common stock.